 Promoting Good Behaviour At Home

-All children will challenge the boundaries set by parents and schools-this is normal.
+All children will challenge the boundaries set by parents and schools - this is normal.
 However, all children need to know that there are boundaries and expectations and that these are fair and consistent (both parents), without consistent boundaries children are unsettled and may feel unsafe.

 Information above from: https://sleepcouncil.org.uk/how-much-sleep-does-my-child-need/

-learners in class 1 and 2 should be in bed and asleep by 7pm if they are getting up at 7 the next day.
+- Learners in class 1 and 2 should be in bed and asleep by 7pm if they are getting up at 7 the next day.

 Without sleep your child will not be ready to learn.
-After school activities are great but sleep is vital and changes to routines at the weekend or in holidays do not help you child to be happy and well.
+After school activities are great but sleep is vital and changes to routines at the weekend or in holidays do not help your child to be happy and well.